The Nude Party: Formation and early career

 The band came together in the freshman dormitories of North Carolina's Appalachian State University in 2012.
-Patton Magee and Austin Brose linked up with childhood friends Connor Mikita and Alec Castillo, before being joined by step brothers Shaun Couture & Zachary Merrill.
+Patton Magee and Austin Brose linked up with childhood friends Connor Mikita and Alec Castillo, before being joined by step brothers Shaun Couture and Zachary Merrill.
 At the end of their freshman year, the group of friends moved into a lake house outside of town and began learning their respective instruments to jam on rudimentary riffs and their favorite garage rock songs.
 The sextet quickly gained a following in Boone, North Carolina, often performing in the nude at a Boone party palace referred to as the “505 House”.
 The informal aggregation of friends melded to become a defined unit calling themselves simply “The Nude Party”.
 Their name came from a "demon in an old Ouija board" that the band asked for a band name, according to an interview during a live performance on KEXP, at the eight minute mark.

 Upon graduating university, the group hit the national tour circuit and encountered Oakley Munson (of The Black Lips) when supporting his band The Shine Brothers.
 He offered to produce their debut EP, solidifying a long term creative and personal bond with Munson, with Hot Tub EP recorded over several evenings in Munson's basement in West Asheville.
 Around an increasingly extensive touring schedule the band gained a reputation as incessant road warriors.
 Early support tours with Ron Gallo, Twen, Sunflower Bean, Charlie Megira, Black Lips, and The Mystery Lights in turn led to higher profile opportunities supporting King Gizzard And The Lizard Wizard, Cold War Kids, Cherry Glazerr, Insecure Men, The Murlocs, Broncho, and The Growlers.